 Electric vehicles will go mainstream when people are comfortable with an electric vehicle as their only vehicle.
-Gemini is a complete platform designed to double the range of electric vehicles without compromising safety.
+Gemini is an architecture designed to double the range of electric vehicles without compromising safety.
 It uses two cells: a lithium iron phosphate (LFP) cell for daily driving and an anode-free cell for longer trips.
 A DC-DC converter moves energy from between them seamlessly while our patented skip-cell architecture sharply reduces the risk of thermal runaway.

 A lithium iron phosphate (LFP) cell powers the motor and meets the demands of daily driving.
 Gemini’s LFP cell delivers 441 Wh/L, which produces a range of 150 miles on a charge — more than enough power for 99% of trips.

 Gemini is road trip ready.
-After 150 miles, it switches to the anode-free cell, using it to charge the LFP cell.
-With an energy density of 1,007 Wh/L, the anode-free cell provides an additional 450 miles of range.
-Combined, the two cells will be one of the longest-range EV packs on the market — delivering more than 600 miles on a single charge.
+After 150 miles, the anode-free cells begin powering the vehice.
+With an energy density of 1,007 Wh/L, the anode-free cells provide an additional 450 miles of range.
+Combined, the dual-chemistry architecture enables one of the longest-range EV packs on the market — delivering more than 600 miles on a single charge.

 Gemini delivers more range than batteries that use nickel-and-cobalt-based chemistry.
 But Gemini maximizes materials that are abundant — iron for LFP, manganese for anode-free — while sharply reducing use of rare, expensive metals like nickel and cobalt.